Migrate to Expo CLI

 Learn how to migrate to use Expo CLI instead of @react-native-community/cli in any React Native project.

-To migrate from npx react-native init to Expo CLI, you'll need to install the expo package, which includes the Expo Modules API and Expo CLI.
+To migrate from npx @react-native-community/cli@latest init to Expo CLI, you'll need to install the expo package, which includes the Expo Modules API and Expo CLI.
 This guide covers the installation step, the benefits of using Expo CLI, and how to compile and run your project after migrating to Expo CLI.

 Install the expo package